Rasekhi/PersianNames/README.md

 # PersianNames
 Full list of the Persian names

-About 12500 Persian names exist here
+More than 12500 Persian names exist here